-Nutrient concentration in fertilizers is indicated by numbers.
-The higher the number of one nutrient in relation to the others, the higher is the concentration.
-Labels and description on fertilizer use the NPK format to indicate the strength and concentration of each of these nutrients in the fertilizer by a series of numbers.
+NPK Fertilizer Numbers indicate nutrient concentration in fertilizers.
+The higher the number of one nutrient among the others, the higher the concentration.
+Labels and descriptions on fertilizer use the NPK format to indicate the strength and concentration of each of these nutrients in the fertilizer by a series of numbers.

 An example would be a ratio of 10-10-20.
-Since the order is NPK, this would mean that the concentration of Potassium is twice as high as the concentration of Nitrogen 10 and Phosphorus 10.
-In addition, 10-10-10 compared to 5-5-5 contains twice as much of all the nutrients: Nitrogen, Phosphorus and Potassium.
+Since the order is NPK, this would mean that the concentration of Potassium is twice as high as that of Nitrogen 10 and Phosphorus 10.
+In addition, 10-10-10, compared to 5-5-5, contains twice as many nutrients: Nitrogen, Phosphorus, and Potassium.

 Let’s now have a closer look at each of these three macronutrients that are also essential nutrients in soil:

 In some plants, the leaves may turn purple instead of yellow.
-Nitrogen deficiency also leads to plants growing smaller and being more susceptible to pests and other deficiencies.
+Nitrogen deficiency also makes plants grow smaller and more susceptible to pests and other deficiencies.